tmikus/python-monorepo/README.md

 ![direnv: loading python-monorepo/.envrc
 direnv: export +VIRTUAL_ENV ~PATH](assets/posts/2023-02-21-python-monorepo/after_direnv_allow.png)

+The warning about `direnv` not being allowed to use the `.envrc` might reappear if you make any changes to the `.envrc` file.
+To fix this simply run the `direnv allow .` command again.

 ## Creating requirements.txt

 This file should list all the dependencies required by your project to run locally, as well as a list of all the packages belonging to the monorepo.
+The `requirements.txt` file will only be used for local development and will not be used in production, because production dependencies will be specified in the `setup.cfg` file for each package.

-The packages that belong to the monorepo should be installed as editable dependencies:
+The packages that belong to the monorepo should be installed as editable dependencies (prefixed with `-e`).
+This will allow you to make changes to the packages and see the changes immediately in the project that uses them.

 ```text
 # Monorepo packages